What are Hand-Held Brushes, Their Applications, and Types? Skip to content

 Cleaning hand brushes

-They are used for cleaning and are available in various sizes, including tiny brushes for cleaning, toothbrushes, the household version that typically comes with a dustpan, or the broomstick.
+They are used for cleaning and are available in various sizes, including tiny brushes for cleaning, toothbrushes, the household version that typically comes with a dustpan, or a broomstick.
 This category also includes brushes for cleaning the restroom, vegetables, washing glass, finishing tiles, and sanding doors.

 Paint hand brushes